Asiakastieto Group Oyj: Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

-Asiakastieto Group Plc ("Asiakastieto") has on 3 July 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Swedbank Robur Fonder AB and its fund Swedbank Robur Småbolagsfond Norden has declined below the threshold of 5 percent as a result of the issue and registration of the new shares announced on 29 June 2018.
+Asiakastieto Group Plc ("Asiakastieto") has on 4 July 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Nordea Funds Ltd and its funds has declined below the threshold of 5 percent as a result of the issue and registration of the new shares announced on 29 June 2018.

-According to the notification, the holding of Swedbank Robur Fonder AB and its fund Swedbank Robur Småbolagsfond Norden in Asiakastieto is 1,152,856 shares corresponding to approximately 4.81 percent of Asiakastieto's entire share stock.
+According to the notification, the holding of Nordea Funds Ltd and its funds in Asiakastieto is 834,401 shares corresponding to approximately 3.483 percent of Asiakastieto's entire share stock.

 Asiakastieto has one share series, each share entitling to one vote.
 As a result of the registration of the new shares, the total number of Asiakastieto's shares increased to 23,953,964 shares.

-The position of Swedbank Robur Fonder AB and its fund Swedbank Robur Småbolagsfond Norden subject to the notification:
+The position of Nordea Funds Ltd and its funds subject to the notification:

 | % of shares and voting rights